qaisjp/comm2-report/chapters/30-impl/0005-libraries.md

 We had three main reasons for choosing to build our API in Go:

 1. Go compiles down to a single statically linked binary, making it easy to deploy (see [@sec:deploy]).
-2. Go has fantastic performance whilst also being memory safe, type safe and mostly free of undefined behaviour.
+2. Go is highly performant compared to the other languages we considered, whilst also being memory safe, type safe and mostly free of undefined behaviour.
-3. Go does not slow the developer down.
+3. Go does not slow the developer down: we can write code quickly, that code builds fast, and its runtime behaviour is predictable.

 Go's webserver is multithreaded by default which improves its performance, but also make it susceptible to Go's only undefined behaviour: _race conditions_.
 We can make use of Go's inbuilt concurrency primitives - _channels_ - to alleviate this problem^[More information on Go's concurrency features can be found at: https://github.com/golang/go/wiki/LearnConcurrency].